• Project Highlight

 Advisory Team

-• Nancy P. Moreno, PhD: Director, Center for Educational Outreach; Professor and Chair, Department of Education, Innovation & Technology, Baylor College of Medicine.
+• Nancy P. Moreno, PhD: Director, Center for Educational Outreach; Professor and Chair, Huffington Department of Education, Innovation & Technology, Baylor College of Medicine.

 • Louisa A. Stark, PhD: Director, Genetic Science Learning Center; Professor of Human Genetics, The University of Utah.